tsib0/aw-reporting/README.md

 ### Run the project and verify it's working

-Now, you are ready to run AwReporting with following command.
+Now, you are ready to run AwReporting with the following command.

 ```
 $ java -Xmx1G -jar aw-reporting/target/aw-reporting.jar -startDate YYYYMMDD -endDate YYYYMMDD \